Domestic driveways

 5.5 metres

-Note 2: The maximum width at the property boundary and kerb line will only be supported where the driveway is serving a double or larger garage, or multiple dwellings; in all other cases the maximum is to be as per the standard driveway type R.
+Note 3: For maximum allowable driveway widths, refer to MIS 07 driveways (PDF 1.1 MB), Table 7-3.
+The maximum width at the property boundary and kerb line will only be supported where the driveway is serving multiple dwellings and there is a need for two vehicles to pass each in opposite directions; in all other cases the maximum is to be as per the standard driveway type R.

 Industrial strength driveways are for:

-• residential dwellings of four or more units, and
+• residential dwellings of 4 or more units, and

 • commercial or industrial dwellings.